pretix/pretix-docs/docs/tutorial/event.md

 Now that we have created our event, we have access to all possible options for the event.
 We can visit the event-level dashboard by clicking the :btn:pretix.eu: button in the top left corner and then selecting the event we just created in the list titled "your upcoming events".
 The event-level dashboard gives us an overview of the event's basic information and status.
-It allows us to leave an internal comment for ourselves and our team and it logs recent changes.
+It allows us to leave an internal comment for ourselves or our team and it logs recent changes.

 ![Screenshot of dashboard for a demo event titled Example Conference, showing the title, buttons for sharing the event, the timeline, an overview of orders, payments and tickets left, as well as a field for internal comments.
 Not pictured: event logs for recent changes.](../assets/screens/event/event-dashboard.png "Event dashboard screenshot")

-This overview will probably display a warning that our organizer account is not yet active.
+At this point, the overview will probably display a warning that our organizer account is not yet active.
 The first time we see this warning, we are going to click the link and fill out the necessary information in the form.
 Activating an account is a manual process and may take some time depending on the availability of the pretix team.
 Thus, this warning may persist for a while even if all necessary information has already been provided.